ember-cli/broccoli-asset-rev/README.md

   - `prepend` - Default: `''` - A string to prepend to all of the assets.
 Useful for CDN urls like `https://subdomain.cloudfront.net/`
   - `generateRailsManifest` - Default: none - If true, will generate a `manifest.json` to be used by Sprockets for the Rails Asset Pipeline.
 The manifest will be fingerprinted by default but this can be avoided by adding `'manifest.json'` to the `exclude` list.
   - `customHash` - Default: none - If set, overrides the md5 checksum calculation with the result of calling `customHash(buffer, pathToFile)`.
 If it is not a `function`, `customHash` is used as the hash value.
 If it is set to `null`, fingerprinting is skipped and only prepending occurs.
   - `generateAssetMap` - Default: false.
-If true, will generate a `assetMap.json` file in a `assets` directory on the output tree.
+If true, will generate a `assetMap.json` file in a `assets` directory on the output node.
 This file contains a mapping of the original asset name to the fingerprinted asset, like the following:

 ```js
 {